 Open Daily 8:30 AM – 7:00 PM

-Honorary Mentions: More Restaurant Recommendations
+Honorary Mentions: More Restaurant Recs!

 - Gusto Gelato – really good gelato!
 They really pack in the gelato too, so the small size (Rp 30,000) is enough for two… depending how sweet your teeth are.

 - La Baracca for good Italian food.
 They cater well to vegetarians and even have vegan pasta options.
 They have branches in Canggu, Seminyak and Uluwatu.

 - Da Maria for more Italian food.
 Their Ricotta ravioli was to die for.
 The pizzas are good too.